 Our current Strategic Plan was created with parental and community involvement, and we sent a district-wide survey to gather further input from stakeholders.
 Board of Education Strategic Plan Goal: Cultivate partnerships with families and the community to support and expand social and learning opportunities for all students.
-Increase parent involvement K-12 by offering events and opportunities to engage community stakeholders, such as BPAC, Family Reading Nights, Parent Teacher Conferences, and PTO/Booster events.
-Coordinate with the Instructional Technology department for the creation of district-wide apps in order to disseminate school specific information to all key stakeholders.
-Send a mailer to all community members highing District initiatives and successes.
+All of our K-4 elementary schools have PTOs that actively engage parents into the school community.
+Parents and staff meet monthly to plan events, such as the annual fun fair, McTeacher nights at McDonald's, and holiday party and events in order to bring parents and families into the schools.
+Our 5th-8th grade buildings invite parents into the school for awards assemblies and sporting events to celebrate students' academic and athletic achievements.
+The staff also connects with families at parent-teacher conferences.
+Our HS booster club connects with families to support all club and athletic events at the school.
+The HS staff connects with parents at parent-teacher conferences, back to school nights, and club and athletic events.
+The district-wide BPAC connects families to schools through various events throughout the year.
+They host family and staff events for all ages.
+The district also sends a community mailer to all residents so that all stakeholders know what is happening in our schools.
+The community mailer highlights initiatives throughout the district and provides updates to the community on strategic plan goals.
 Through this communication process, it is our intention that all stakeholders will feel invited to the table to be a part of the development of our LEA plans, so that the plans and related activities represent the needs of varied populations.